-Most recently, Jonathan has stood in for Sir Simon Rattle to rehearse Bruckner’s Symphony no. 6, assisted Sir Roger Norrington in a Beethoven programme, and conducted Beethoven’s Missa Solemnis at the Cadogan Hall in London, Rameau’s Les fêtes d’Hébé in Paris and London, and Dardanus with English Touring Opera.
+Most recently, Jonathan has stood in for Sir Simon Rattle to rehearse Bruckner’s Symphony no. 6 and assisted Sir Roger Norrington in a Beethoven programme.
+He conducted Beethoven’s Missa Solemnis at the Cadogan Hall in London, a concert of Elgar, Fauré and Finzi with the English Chamber Orchestra, Rameau’s Les fêtes d’Hébé in Paris and London, and Dardanus with English Touring Opera.

 Future projects include co-editing a volume on Rameau’s life and work, taking workshops at the Utrecht Early Music Festival and Royal Academy of Music, and performances of the St John Passion, and of Beethoven, Bruch and Schumann’s ‘Spring’ symphony.